Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

+- Notre Dame and its opponents have combined for 62.5 points -- this matchup's over/under -- just one time this year.

-- Notre Dame has combined with its opponents to score more than 62.5 points just one time this season.
+- North Carolina has combined with its opponents to score more than 62.5 points in four of seven games this season.

 - Saturday's over/under is 5.4 points lower than the two team's combined 67.9 points per game average.

-- These two squads combine to allow 52 points per game, 10.5 fewer than this contest's over/under.
+- The 52 combined points per game that these two squads have allowed this season are 10.5 fewer than the 62.5 over/under in this contest.

-- The average total in Fighting Irish games this season is 52.9, 9.6 points fewer than Saturday's over/under of 62.5 .
+- Fighting Irish games have an average total of 52.9 points this season, 9.6 fewer than Saturday's over/under.

-- The 62.5-point over/under for this game is 3.8 points below the 66.3 points per game average total in Tar Heels games this season.
+- The 66.3 PPG average total in Tar Heels games this season is 3.8 points more than this game's over/under.

 Notre Dame Stats and Trends